RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 [Uptrace](https://uptrace.dev/get/) is an open source application performance monitoring (APM) tool that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications.

 With [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can receive, process, and export telemetry data to any monitoring tool.
-You can use it to scrape Prometheus metrics provided by Redis and then export those metrics to Uptrace or any other tool.
+You can use it to scrape Prometheus metrics provided by Redis and then export those metrics to Uptrace.

 You can use Uptrace to: